psu-arts-arch-3/art-203/unit-2/lesson-3/responsive-concepts.md

 **Fluid**: The content uses percentage-based dimensions to stretch with the size of the screen.

-**Adaptive**: At certain screen sizes, the content actually changes it's layout entirely \(in this case, the list of days shifts from a row to a column\).
+**Adaptive**: At certain screen sizes, the content actually changes its layout entirely \(in this case, the list of days shifts from a row to a column\).

 **Responsive:** A combination of fluid and adaptive properties optimized for making the content look good across devices and screen sizes.

-It goes without saying that websites today need to look good on any device.
+Websites today need to look good on any device.
 In the 1990's, most screens displayed somewhere from 640-1040px wide, but today's websites need to work on a variety of screen sizes:

+_**NOTE: **These pixel values are somewhat arbitrary._

 #### Mobile \(&lt;600px wide\)